Table of Contents

 - Thumb Paint Pots-This group of hot springs and mud pots near the boardwalks of the West Thumb Geyser Basin.
 The hot springs are known for their colorful bacterial mats, which give the pools a painted appearance.

-The lower loop goes right along to the shoreline of Yellowstone Lake.
-The inner portion (lower geysers) of the trail covers blue funnel spring, Ephydra Spring, Thumb Geyser, Percolating Pool, and a few paint pots.
+The lower loop goes right along the shoreline of Yellowstone Lake.
+This inner portion (lower geysers) of the trail covers Blue Funnel Spring, Ephydra Spring, Thumb Geyser, Percolating Pool, and a few paint pots.
 The paint pots resemble little mud volcanoes.
 In the summer, these pools and springs may show low volume and seem not as impressive as the lakeshore geysers.

 Kayaking the Shoreline-Geysers of the West Thumb Basin

-To gain a unique perspective of the geysers of the West Thumb Basin, schedule a kayak tour in Grant Village Marina.
-For us this, was a unique and rewarding way to experience the area’s thermal features and stunning natural beauty.
+To gain a unique perspective of the geysers of the West Thumb Basin, schedule a kayak tour from Grant Village Marina.
+For us, this was a unique and rewarding way to experience the area’s thermal features and stunning natural beauty.
 The tour will get you up close to geysers that cannot be observed from the boardwalk.
 You can view underwater geysers like Lakeshore Geyser on a clear day when the wind is calm.
-Vendors that offer tours approved by the National Park Service include Geyser Kayak Yellowstone, Shurr Adventures, Inc, and OARS West, Inc. The West Thumb is only a one mile paddle from Grant Village.
-Paddling along the shoreline, you may see moose, bear, and waterfowl in the early morning.
+Vendors that offer tours approved by the National Park Service include Geyser Kayak Yellowstone, Shurr Adventures, Inc, and OARS West Inc. The West Thumb is only a one-mile paddle from Grant Village.
+Paddling along the shoreline, you may see moose, bears, and waterfowl in the early morning.
 The tours are with a naturalist guide who provides a narrative along the way.
 This is an extraordinary adventure that can only be experienced in Yellowstone.

 Kayaking in Yellowstone National Park can be unpredictable, so bring plenty of water, sunscreen, a hat, and warm clothing, as temperatures can change quickly.
 You should also bring a map or GPS device and know the basics of kayaking and boating safety.